home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/docs-installation-instructions.md

 ---
-title: "The documentation provides step-by-step installation instructions for the integration, including, if needed, prerequisites (IQS041)"
+title: "The documentation provides step-by-step installation instructions for the integration, including, if needed, prerequisites"
 ---

 ## Reasoning